 Google Drive vs Google Photos

-If you have a Google account, you have access to Gmail, Drive, Photos, among other Google tools.
+If you have a Google account, you have access to Gmail, Drive, and Photos, among other Google tools.

 Just beware that there are no independent storage spaces for those units; you have a single Google cloud storage, common to all of those tools.
 If it’s not enough for your needs, additional storage is available at a cost.